Ainara2828/github-initiation-workshop/README.md

-# github-coursera
+# github-initiation-workshop

-This repository is for coursera github training
+This repository is for github training
-I'll add few more lines for the qwiklab exercice